Tuesday, October 27, 2015

-October 27, 2015 • The first time I saw 10-piece Houston big band The Suffers, it was at a small venue in Washington, D.C., called DC9.
+October 27, 2015 by BOB BOILEN • The first time I saw 10-piece Houston big band The Suffers, it was at a small venue in Washington, D.C., called DC9.
 The club was barely big enough to contain all the horns, guitars and percussion, not to mention the undeniable force of the music.

 At first, I couldn't pull my attention away from irrepressible singer Kam Franklin, whose down-to-earth but uplifting presence put a huge smile on my face.
 But as The Suffers' set progressed, I became increasingly enchanted with the band, which was part Archie Bell & The Drells and part James Brown, with a touch of New Orleans and even Jamaican reggae.